Code-Institute-Submissions/Pavithra-Veeramani-life_style_JanResub/README.md

 * Show a list of historical orders.

+* Shows available loyalty points.

 ### Wishlist Page

 ![LifeStyle success page image](assets/readme/wishlist_page.png)

 * Display the registered shopper's favorites products and displays them in Products page.

-* A remove button is present for the registered shopper to remove the products they no longer wants to keep on the list.
+* Clicking the heart symbol will add and remove the products fron the wishlist.

 ### Brands Page

 ![LifeStyle success page image](assets/readme/brands_page.png)

-* Display all the brands fom the products available in the website.
+* Display all the brands from the products available in the website.

 ### Accounts Pages